revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Boot.md

 ---

-13. What is the use of `@ExceptionHandler` in the Spring application?
+13.What is the use of `@ExceptionHandler` in the Spring application?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)